Mohammed Afsal

-Mohammed Afsal Pulikkalakath (born 3 February 1996) is an Indian track and field athelete who specializes in 800 metres.
+Mohammed Afsal Pulikkalakath (born 3 February 1996) is an Indian track and field athlete who specializes in 800 metres.
 He rose to prominence after winning the silver medal in the men's 800 m event at the 2022 Asian Games.
 In 2025, Afsal set the 800 m national record with a time of 1:44.93.

 Personal life

 Afsal hails from Palappuram, Ottapalam, Palakkad, Kerala.
 He did his schooling at Parali High School, Parali.
 He is supported by Reliance Foundation.
 He works as Junior Warrant Officer in Indian Air Force.